 Coronavirus disease is a serious worldwide issue causing a major impact on the worldwide economy.
-This widespread epidemic is not only limited to China but it has outgrown into the global sphere affecting international tourism, trade & shipping.
+This widespread global epidemic COVID-19 is not only limited to China but it has outgrown into the global sphere affecting international tourism, trade & shipping.
 International shipping is one of the majorly affected industries amidst this outbreak.

-The major global epidemic- Coronavirus has already taken a big toll on the industrial sectors as it is really affecting the international trade and shipping channels in various ways.
+The major global epidemic- COVID-19 has already taken a big toll on the industrial sectors as it is really affecting the international trade and shipping channels in various ways.
 In terms of accessing the effects, the shipping industry has seen a widespread impact on the operations causing the decline in international trade activities across the globe.

 As most of the activities are also operated from Chinese ports, the direct effects of roadblocks due to virus severity can be traced in the logistics and shipping industry.
 It has resulted in a serious economic scenario declining the major trade exports and imports worldwide.

 The container shipping industry is also operating at a low level as most of the logistics service providers have scaled down their operations amidst the decline in the ratio of demand and supply.
-In response to it, The Chinese ports have majorly observed the decrease in port calls leaving the international shipping industry in a plagued situation.
+In response to it, The Chinese ports have majorly observed a decrease in port calls leaving the international shipping industry in a plagued situation.

 As per the statistics released by Alphaliner, 30% to 60% outbound shipping capacity withdrawn in Asia-Europe marine routines have severely disrupted trade activities.

 China is the major player in international trade as it is home to the busiest and important shipping container ports in the world.
-The Shanghai and Yangtze ports have seen the serious impact of the novel coronavirus disrupting the massive trade activities on a large scale due to the stringent measures taken by the government.
+The Shanghai and Yangtze ports have seen the serious impact of the COVID-19 disrupting the massive trade activities on a large scale due to the stringent measures taken by the government.

 The entry and exit of the ships have also been restricted in various important ports as a quarantine measure to limit the outbreak impact.
 Some of the largest trade and logistics shipping operators have already stopped their freight services in Chinese regions.